 Android Wear 2.0: What is it?

-Android Wear 2.0 is an upcoming software update for Android wearables.
-It will bring a Material Design-themed overhaul, standalone apps, improvements to watch faces, messaging, and fitness, and more.
-Google has released three major updates to Android Wear since it launched two years ago, but this version brings a number jump that can only mean big changes are coming.
+Android Wear 2.0 is a software update for Android wearables.
+It will bring a material design-themed overhaul, standalone apps, improvements to watch faces, messaging, and fitness, and more.

 Android Wear 2.0: What's new in the update?

-Thanks to Android Wear 2.0, one of the biggest new changes coming to Android Wear is standalone apps.
+One of the biggest new changes coming to Android Wear 2.0 is standalone apps.

 Card notifications in Android Wear tend to cover watch faces and and make the software feel cluttered, but Android Wear 2.0 will change all that.

 When you see a card notification, the watch face will show smaller icons instead of massive space-hogging messages.
 When you raise your watch to activate it, it will pull up a card notification, then hide it, and you can swipe up from the bottom to go sift through notifications.
 A progress bar will appear at the bottom, revealing how many cards are left in the stack.

 The cards have also been redesigned.
 You'll see light text on a black background instead of dark text on a white background, again designed to reduce the drain on the battery.

 There are smarter alerts too, aiming to give you timely reminders about things you might have forgotten, or to alert you to the travel time to your next appointment.

 Android Wear 2.0 adds two new input methods: a swipe-style keyboard and handwriting recognition, which is in addition to the spoken and emoji drawing options that already exist.